unixorn/awesome-zsh-plugins/README.md

 * [arduino](https://github.com/raghur/zsh-arduino) - Adds scripts to build, upload and monitor arduino sketches from a command line.
 Requires `jq`.
 * [artisan](https://github.com/jessarcher/zsh-artisan) - Laravel `artisan` plugin for ZSH to help you to run `artisan` from anywhere in the project tree, with tab completion!
 * [asciidoctor](https://github.com/sparsick/asciidoctor-zsh) - A plugin for AsciiDoctor.
-* [asdf (kiurchv)](https://github.com/kiurchv/asdf.plugin.zsh) - Integration and completions for [asdf](https://github.com/asdf-vm/asdf), the extendable version manager, with support for Ruby, Node.js, Elixir, Erlang and more.
+* [asdf](https://github.com/kiurchv/asdf.plugin.zsh) - Integration and completions for [asdf](https://github.com/asdf-vm/asdf), the extendable version manager, with support for Ruby, Node.js, Elixir, Erlang and more.
-* [asdf (leejongyoung)](https://github.com/leejongyoung/asdf.plugin.zsh) - ZSH integration and completions for [asdf](https://github.com/asdf-vm/asdf), the extendable version manager, with support for Ruby, Node.js, Elixir, Erlang and more.
 * [assume-role](https://github.com/weizard/assume-role) - ZSH plugin to allow you to assume AWS IAM roles easily.
 Includes completions.
 * [async](https://github.com/mafredri/zsh-async) - Library for running asynchronous tasks in ZSH without requiring any external tools.
 Allows you to run multiple asynchronous jobs, enforce unique jobs (multiple instances of the same job will not run), flush all currently running jobs and create multiple workers (each with their own jobs).
 * [atom-plugin](https://github.com/CorradoRossi/oh-my-zsh-atom-plugin) - Based on the [Sublime](https://github.com/valentinocossar/sublime) plugin, lets you launch a file or folder in [Atom](https://atom.io) from [iTerm 2](https://iterm2.com).